Pat Fitzgerald: 2023

-On July 7, 2023, Fitzgerald was suspended for two weeks by university president Michael H. Schill after an independent investigation conducted by law firm Arent Fox Schiff confirmed allegations made by a player in November 2022 that hazing, including assaults by varsity players, occurred while Fitzgerald was aware and made hand gestures that indicated that freshman players should be physically and sexually assaulted for poor performance.
+On July 7, 2023, Fitzgerald was suspended for two weeks by university president Michael H. Schill after an independent investigation conducted by law firm ArentFox Schiff confirmed allegations made by a player in November 2022 that hazing, including assaults by varsity players, occurred while Fitzgerald was aware and made hand gestures that indicated that freshman players should be physically and sexually assaulted for poor performance.
 The sexual assaults included acts such as being dry-humped by groups of upperclassmen, being forced to enter team showers through parallel lines of spinning naked teammates to resemble a carwash, and being compelled to perform a center-to-quarterback snapping of a football while naked.
 The accuser said that he believed that "Everyone would just be looking at each other and be like 'bro, Fitz knows about this,' because you wouldn't take that action otherwise".
 Investigator Maggie Hickey, who was formerly an Illinois inspector general, stated that the Wildcat players accusations were "largely supported by evidence."
 On July 10, 2023, Fitzgerald was fired amid the allegations.

 Legacy

-Fitzgerald's 109 overall wins and 64 Big Ten Conference wins are both school records.
+Fitzgerald's 110 overall wins and 64 Big Ten Conference wins are both school records.
 In thirteen seasons, Fitzgerald has coached nine winning teams and one team that finished the season at .500.
 Coach Fitzgerald has led the Wildcats to ten bowl games in thirteen seasons; before he became head coach the team had only been in six bowl games in 123 football seasons.
 From 2016 to 2018, Coach Fitzgerald has led the Wildcats to three consecutive bowl wins (2016 Pinstripe, 2017 Music City, 2018 Holiday).
 From 2008 to 2012, he led the Wildcats to five consecutive bowl appearances, including three of their six all-time New Year's Day bowl appearances.
 He is one of only two coaches in school history to lead Northwestern to a bowl game victory, is the only NU coach to win back-to-back bowl games and has the most bowl game victories in school history.
 Fitzgerald is only the second head coach to lead Northwestern to four consecutive winning seasons (2015–2018) and the first since Dick Hanley coached the Wildcats to winning years from 1928 to 1931.
 Fitzgerald's .567 winning percentage at NU is the highest since Dick Hanley who coached the Wildcats from 1927 to 1934.
 The 2014–2017 Wildcats seasons are the best – in terms of wins – since the Wildcats teams of 1903–1905.

+Michigan State

+On December 1, 2025, Michigan State hired Fitzgerald as its head football coach.